Platelet: Shape

-Circulating inactivated platelets are biconvex discoid (lens-shaped) structures, 2–3 µm in greatest diameter.
+Circulating inactivated platelets are biconvex discoid (lens-shaped) structures, 2–3 μm in greatest diameter.
 Activated platelets have cell membrane projections covering their surface.

-In a first approximation, the platelet shape can be considered similar to oblate spheroids, with a semiaxis ratio of 2 to 8.
-This approximation is often used to model the hydrodynamic and optical properties of a platelet population, as well as to restore the geometric parameters of individual measured platelets by flow cytometry.
-More accurate biophysical models of the platelet surface morphology, which model its shape from first principles, make it possible to obtain a more realistic platelet geometry in a calm and activated state.
+In a first approximation, the shape can be considered similar to oblate spheroids, with a semiaxis ratio of 2 to 8.
+This approximation can be used to model the hydrodynamic and optical properties of a population, as well as to restore the geometric parameters of individual measured platelets by flow cytometry.
+More accurate biophysical models of platelet surface morphology that model its shape from first principles, make it possible to obtain a more realistic platelet geometry in a calm and activated state.